theuerc/Website/gitpod/docs/configure/workspaces/collaboration.md

 This marks your workspace as shared.
 When you open it, you can copy & share its URL.

+> **Note:** You can join shared workspaces only by using VS Code Browser.
+If you prefer to use another editor, please consider using [external collaboration plugins](#external-collaboration-plugins).

 > **Security note:**
 >
 > Beware, anybody with this URL and a Gitpod account will be able to access the workspace as long as